FJLabs-Designs/Conductor-Documentation/_posts/integrations/basics/2022-08-03-types-of-integrations.md

 In keycode operating mode, each function (encoder press, turn, key press) is programmed to act like keyboard keycode.
 As well, each keycode can also contain an arbitrary combination of codes (such as holding modifier keys like Shift and Control) or a "macro" of keys.

 In MIDI operating mode, each function is programmed to act like a dedicated MIDI controller.
-MIDI control allows for interaction with applications that support the MIDI codec and often offer deeper integration (such as adjusting slider position) than normal keycodes.
+MIDI control allows for interaction with applications that support the MIDI protocol and often offer deeper integration (such as adjusting slider position) than normal keycodes.

 Each function can be swapped to a different mode independently of one another, so you can have one key in Keycode mode and another in MIDI mode at the same time.